Bhagavad Gita and the Sattvic Diet: By Dr. Harsh K. Luthar

 We should keep in mind that Sri Krishna, who speaks in the Bhagavad Gita with complete spiritual authority, is also considered the model of exceptional and abundant physical health and perfect mental poise.
-He is depicted in the ancient writings as slim, active, energetic, graceful, and overwhelmingly attractive.
-Sri Krishna, as is well known to all Hindus, had many girlfriends (the gopis).
-However the relationships of those days between Sri Krishna and the gopis were pure in nature.
+He is depicted in the ancient writings as slim, active, energetic, graceful, and attractive.

-In the Bhagavad Gita, Sri Krishna demonstrates profound insight into not just spiritual nature but also human nature and physical nature.
-By inference, his words on food and the Sattvic diet carry much weight for those who study the Bhagavad Gita.
+In the Bhagavad Gita, Sri Krishna demonstrates profound insight into not just the spiritual nature, but also human nature and physical nature.
+By inference, Sri Krishna’s words on food and the Sattvic diet carry much weight for those who study the Bhagavad Gita.

 What foods should one minimize according to the Bhagavad Gita?

-In Chapter 17 (verses 8, 9, 10), Sri Krishna makes clear the type of foods to be avoided by those who seek good health, worldly success, and progress on the spiritual path.
+In Chapter 17 (verses 8, 9, 10), Sri Krishna makes clear the type of foods to be avoided by those who seek good physical and mental health, worldly success, and progress on the spiritual path.

 According to the Bhagavad Gita, foods which are too bitter, sour, salty, pungent, dry, and hot can lead to pain, distress, and disease of the body.
 Further, Sri Krishna says that foods cooked more than three hours before being eaten, foods which are tasteless, stale, putrid, decomposed and unclean should be avoided by spiritual aspirants and those who seek excellent physical and mental health.